Routine inspections protect your property, and help your property manager flag any potential maintenance before they become problems.

 What will your property manager look for during a routine inspection?

-During a routine inspection or maintenance visit, property managers in Perth will not only assess the condition the tenants are keeping your property, but also the “overall” state of your property, including:
+During a routine inspection or maintenance visit, a property manager will not only assess the condition the tenants are keeping your property, but also the “overall” state of your property, including:

 - Wear and tear